Longevity and Health Span Tips

 For practical guidance, I have created a simple, downloadable reference chart that outlines the differences between whey and casein, along with their ideal timing and use cases.
 This resource is available via the link below the chart.

-Whey vs Casein Protein Chart (png)
+Whey vs. Casein Protein Comparison Chart.

 In a recent interview, Dr. Mehmet Oz was asked to identify the most important factor contributing to health.
 His response: “Exercise.”
 While exercise is indeed a foundational element, it represents only one component of a broader, evidence-based approach to optimizing both health span and longevity.